U.S. District Judge Mark Bennett

 Joseph Clamon is an attorney with Iowa Health System and an Adjunct Assistant Professor in the Drake University College of Pharmacy & Health Sciences, where he teaches bioethics.
 He earned his law degree from the University of Iowa College of Law and his undergraduate degree from the University of Notre Dame.
 Prior to Iowa Health System, he was in private practice in Chicago with the law firm of McDermott Will & Emery and was a law clerk for Judge Michael J. Melloy on the United States Court of Appeals for the Eighth Circuit.
 His practice and scholarship addresses health care, bioethics, clinical research/life sciences, and nonprofit governance, including conflicts of interest.

-, in Des Moines, where his practice includes business litigation, estate planning, and probate.
+Philip De Koster is an attorney at De Koster & De Koster in Hull, Iowa, where his practice includes estate planning, probate, litigation, and ART law.
 He graduated from Drake University Law School, Order of the Coif.
 He was awarded the Jeffery and Elizabeth Goodman Distinguished Advocate Award for excellence and proficiency in client representation and advocacy and the Iowa State Bar Association Graduating Senior Award.
 Philip competed on the ABA and National Moot Court teams.
 Before attending Drake, he graduated with distinction and honors from Iowa State University with a major in Sociology and minors in Criminal Justice, Political Science, and Music.
 In his free time, Philip is a licensed private pilot and enjoys both indoor and outdoor gardening.
 He has also proudly endowed an award in honor of Dr. K.M.
-Waggoner to recognize Drake law students who work to be a mentor to their peers.
+Waggoner to recognize Drake Law School students who work to be a mentor to their peers.
+De Koster is the Oral Advocacy Program Director at Drake Law.

 Judge Timothy Finn